getgoui/go-ui/docs/content/docs/patterns/global-styles/grid.md

   - Utility
 ---

-import Demo from '@/components/Demo';
-import demoSource from '!!raw-loader!@/go-ui/patterns/grid/demo/grid.html';
-import offsetDemoSource from '!!raw-loader!@/go-ui/patterns/grid/demo/grid-offset.html';

 # Grid

 <!-- Description -->

-Go Components provides a familar 12-column grid system, with a few key differences to simplify the usage:
+Go Components provides a familiar 12-column grid system, with a few key differences to simplify the usage:

 ## breakpoints

-There are less breakpoints in GO than other popular CSS frameworks, as we often realise we used 50% of the breakpoints for most of our usecases.
+There are less breakpoints in GO than other popular CSS frameworks, as we often realise we used 50% of the breakpoints for most of our use cases.
 Hence, we've reduced the number of breakpoints to 4:

 - `mobile` (< 768px)
 - `tablet` (768px - 1199px)